-- In the absence of an agreed drainage strategy that meets the requirements set out in the guidance published by the Lead Local Flood Authority, the Local Planning Authority is not satisfied that the development would be supported by an acceptable sustainable drainage strategy.
-The development is accordingly contrary to Policy DM8 of the Development Management Policies LDD (adopted October 2013) and NPPF (2021, Chapter 14). - 6 In the absence of a signed agreement or undertaking under the provisions of S106 of the Town and Country Planning Act 1990 to secure an affordable housing contribution, the proposed development fails to comply with Policy CP4 of the Core Strategy (adopted October 2011). - In the absence of a signed agreement or undertaking under the provisions of S106 of the Town and Country Planning Act 1990 to secure a contribution towards providing a bus service within the site and bus vouchers to future occupants, and to access improvements at Chorleywood Station, the proposed development fails to maximise sustainable travel options and ensure the development provide sufficient mitigation for its impacts on local infrastructure.
-The application therefore fails to meet the requirements of Policies CP1, CP8 and CP10 of the Core Strategy (adopted October 2011) and the NPPF (2021, Chapter 9). - The proposal would generate a requirement for a Travel Plan and this would require monitoring to ensure effectiveness.
-In the absence of a signed agreement or undertaking to provide for this monitoring under the provisions of Section 106 of Town and Country Planning Act 1990, the proposed development fails to maximise sustainable travel options and ensure the development provide sufficient mitigation for its impacts on local infrastructure and fails to meet the requirements of Policies CP1, CP8 and CP10 of the Core Strategy (adopted October 2011). - In order to mitigate the impact the proposed development would have on existing health services, a financial contribution is required.
+- 5 In the absence of an agreed drainage strategy that meets the requirements set out in the guidance published by the Lead Local Flood Authority, the Local Planning Authority is not satisfied that the development would be supported by an acceptable sustainable drainage strategy.
+The development is accordingly contrary to Policy DM8 of the Development Management Policies LDD (adopted October 2013) and the NPPF (2021, Chapter 14). - 6 In the absence of a signed agreement or undertaking under the provisions of S106 of the Town and Country Planning Act 1990 to secure an affordable housing contribution, the proposed development fails to comply with Policy CP4 of the Core Strategy (adopted October 2011). - 7 In the absence of a signed agreement or undertaking under the provisions of S106 of the Town and Country Planning Act 1990 to secure a contribution towards providing a bus service within the site and bus vouchers to future occupants, and to access improvements at Chorleywood Station, the proposed development fails to maximise sustainable travel options and ensure the development provide sufficient mitigation for its impacts on local infrastructure.
+The application therefore fails to meet the requirements of Policies CP1, CP8 and CP10 of the Core Strategy (adopted October 2011) and the NPPF (2021, Chapter 9). - 8 The proposal would generate a requirement for a Travel Plan and this would require monitoring to ensure effectiveness.
+In the absence of a signed agreement or undertaking to provide for this monitoring under the provisions of Section 106 of Town and Country Planning Act 1990, the proposed development fails to maximise sustainable travel options and ensure the development provide sufficient mitigation for its impacts on local infrastructure and fails to meet the requirements of Policies CP1, CP8 and CP10 of the Core Strategy (adopted October 2011). - 9 In the absence of the inclusion of land within the application site proposed for the construction of a new primary school, and in the absence of a signed agreement or undertaking under the provisions of S106 of the Town and Country Planning Act to secure financial contribution toward providing a primary school and expanding secondary education facilities elsewhere in the District, the development fails to mitigate the educational needs that would be generated and is contrary to Policy CP8 of the Core Strategy (adopted October 2011) and the NPPF (2021). - 10 In order to mitigate the impact the proposed development would have on existing health services, a financial contribution is required.
 In the absence of a signed agreement or undertaking under the provisions of S106 of the Town and Country Planning Act to secure this contribution, the proposed development would fail to mitigate its impact on health provision that the development would place extra pressure on and would be contrary to Policy CP8 of the Core Strategy (adopted October 2011).

-INFORMATIVES:-
+INFORMATIVES :-

-In line with the requirements of the National Planning Policy Framework and in accordance with the Town and Country Planning (Development Management Procedure) (England) Order 2015, the Local Planning Authority has considered, in a positive and proactive manner, whether the planning objections to this proposal could be satisfactorily resolved within the statutory period for determining the application or within an extended period.
+1 In line with the requirements of the National Planning Policy Framework and in accordance with the Town and Country Planning (Development Management Procedure) (England) Order 2015, the Local Planning Authority has considered, in a positive and proactive manner, whether the planning objections to this proposal could be satisfactorily resolved within the statutory period for determining the application or within an extended period.
 Whilst the applicant and/or their agent and the Local Planning Authority engaged in pre-application discussions, and continued detailed discussions during the course of the planning application, the proposed development fails to comply with the requirements of the Development Plan and does not maintain/improve the economic, social and environmental conditions of the District.

-Dated: 28 March 2023
+Dated: 27 March 2023